I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_d3cold_last_transition_status.md

                 </tr>

                 <tr>
-                    <td>LastDStateTransitionStatusUnknown</td>
+                    <td>LastDStateTransitionD3cold</td>
-                    <td>Information is not available from the bus driver or platform firmware about whether the most recent transition to D3hot was followed by a transition to D3cold.</td>
+                    <td>The most recent transition to the D3hot device power state was followed by a transition to the D3cold device power state.</td>
                 </tr>
 </table>